zbw/qualle/README.md

 By default, a container built from this image launches a REST interface listening on ``0.0.0.0:8000``

-You need to pass the model file per bind mount or volume to the docker container.
+You need to pass the model file (see below the section REST interface) per bind mount or volume to the docker container.
 Beyond that, you need to specify the location of the model file with an environment variable named `MODEL_FILE`:

 ``docker run --rm -it --env MODEL_FILE=/model -v /path/to/model:/model -p 8000:8000 ghcr.io/zbw/qualle``

-Of course you can also use the Docker image to train or evaluate by using the Qualle command line tool:
+You can also use the Docker image to train or evaluate by using the Qualle command line tool:

 ```shell
 docker run --rm -it -v \